reductstore/reductstore/docs/http-api/token-authentication.md

 Bearer <ACCESS_TOKEN>
 ```

-The access token expires in 5 minutes after it was created, after that, the client will have 401 HTTP error for any requests and has to refresh it.
+The access token expires 5 minutes after it was created.
+After that, the client will receive a 401 HTTP error for any requests and has to refresh the token.

 {% hint style="info" %}
-The storage uses the token authentication when`RS_API_TOKEN is set.`
+The storage uses the token authentication when`RS_API_TOKEN` is set.
 {% endhint %}

 ### Refresh Token